precice/precice.github.io/content/docs/couple-your-code/step-by-step/couple-your-code-time-step-sizes.md

 {% endnote %}

 {% important %}
-You never need to alter your code if you want to switch the first and second participant, if you want to switch between a serial and a parallel coupling scheme, or if you want to switch between `fixed` and `first-participant` timestepping.
+You never need to alter your code if you want to switch the first and second participant, if you want to switch between a serial and a parallel coupling scheme, or if you want to switch between `fixed` and `first-participant` time-stepping.
 Everything can be configured.
 Even if implicit coupling is used.
 {% endimportant %}

 ## Steering the end of the simulation